AdobeDocs/federated-audience-composition.en/help/start/feature-access.md

 1. Enter the user's name or email address, or select from the available list.
 Once done, select **[!UICONTROL Save]**.

 Alternatively, you can assign one of the pre-existing roles to the users, depending on what permissions they need.
+For more information on assigning pre-existing roles to a user, please read the [guide on managing users for a product profile](https://experienceleague.adobe.com/en/docs/experience-platform/access-control/ui/users).

 | Role name | Permissions |
 | --------- | ----------- |